FMMT666/SyrSafeTech_AppleShortcuts/README.md

 ### CHANGES 2024/03/XX:
     - initial commit of profile change Shortcut
     - initial commit of alarm reset Shortcut
+    - decided to use the iCloud links instead of local links

 ---
 ## TODO
+    - docs
+    - video
+    - close valve Shortcut
     - yet faster version which does not read out the profiles, but just activates one;
       would take only about 2s then